-The overall aim of our research is to investigate the properties of neurotransmitter receptors and their functional and dysfunctional effects in brain regions relevant to neurological and psychiatric diseases.
-We have had a long-standing interest in glutamate and dopamine in midbrain nuclei.
-The substantia nigra is an important midbrain nucleus that forms part of the basal ganglia circuitry in the brain.
-In Parkinson's disease, a progressive neurological disorder, there is a loss of dopaminergic neurones in the substantia nigra.
-We study the properties and regulation of NMDA glutamate receptors in dopaminergic versus non-dopaminergic neurones of the substantia nigra.
-NMDA receptors are activated by a combination of glutamate binding and membrane depolarization and allow Ca2+ ions into neurones; as a result, NMDA receptors have important neuronal functions, such as neuronal development and plasticity.
-However, NMDA receptors are also associated with cell death under pathophysiological conditions.
+The overall aim of our research is to understand neurotransmitter receptors and their functional and dysfunctional effects in brain regions affected by neurological and psychiatric disorders.
+We have had a long-standing interest in glutamate and dopamine in the substantia nigra, part of the basal ganglia circuitry in the brain.
+In Parkinson’s disease, dopaminergic neurones in the substantia nigra progressively degenerate, the cause of which is unknown.
+We study the properties and regulation of NMDA glutamate receptors in dopaminergic neurones of the substantia nigra.
+NMDA receptors are activated by a combination of glutamate binding and membrane depolarization and allow Ca2+ ions into neurones; as a result, NMDA receptors have important functions, such as neuronal development, plasticity and survival.
+However, NMDA receptors are also associated with cell death, and may contribute to neuronal degeneration under pathophysiological conditions.

 Shona Brothwell MB PhD

 A.R.
 Wild, E. Akyol, S.L.C.
 Brothwell, P. Kimkool, J.N.
 Skepper, A.J.
 Gibb and S. Jones (2013).
 Memantine block depends on agonist presentation at the NMDA receptor in substantia nigra pars compacta dopamine neurones.
-Neuropharmacology (In Press)
+Neuropharmacology 73: 138-146.

 W. Xu, S. Jones and S.A.
 Edgley (2013).
 Event time representation in cerebellar mossy fibres arising from the lateral reticular nucleus.
 Journal of Physiology 591:1045-1062.